He Will Be Enough

 “Furthermore, Faris presses readers to confess and forsake their own sin–‘What is the greatest hindrance to loving my children?’ she writes.
 ‘I am.’ (p.
 74)–and she equips them to deal wisely and graciously with their children’s sin through discipline.

 “But perhaps my favorite chapter was the one Faris titled: ‘What Does Doctrine Have to Do with Being a Mom?’
 In it, she explains how trusting in God’s sovereignty and providential care for mothers can bring contentment and joy–even in the most difficult days.
 Faris writes, ‘despite your very real weaknesses, God has a great and specific purpose for you being the mother of your children, and he will be faithful to his purpose and plan both for your life and the lives of any children with whom he blesses you.’ (p.
 69)

 “And in the midst of competing messages about being a mom, Faris ultimately affirms that ‘Loving my children isn’t about whether I breastfeed or bottle-feed.
 It’s not about whether or not I let my daughter eat refined sugar before she’s two, or she never gets to eat sugar at all.
 It’s not even about whether I choose to homeschool, enroll my child in a public school or send him or her to a private school.
 These decisions and the convictions behind them are important, but they’re not the Gospel.’ (p.
 22)

 “That is something we would all do well to remember.”

--Megan Hill, author, Praying Together and A Place to Belong; editor, The Gospel Coalition
+MEGAN HILL, Author of Praying Together and A Place to Belong and editor at The Gospel Coalition